dnth/dnth.github.io/content/portfolio/deploying_od_models_flutter_busy_enginners/index.md

 The first piece of the puzzle is to host our model on some cloud infrastructure.
 In this post, let's use a free service known as Hugging Face *Spaces*.

-*Spaces* is a platform where anyone can upload their model and share to the world.
+*Spaces* is a platform where anyone can upload their model and share it with the world.
 If you head to https://huggingface.co/spaces, you will find thousands of models that researchers made freely available online.
 {{< figure_resizing src="spaces_web.png">}}

 These models are hosted on *Spaces* for demo and sharing purposes.
-But they can be scaled up into full fledge production with the [Inference API](https://huggingface.co/inference-api).
+But they can be scaled up into full-fledge production with the [Inference API](https://huggingface.co/inference-api).

 Let's set up a Space to host our model.
 If you're unsure how to do that, I wrote a recent guide on how to set your own Space with the Gradio app [here](https://dicksonneoh.com/portfolio/deploy_icevision_models_on_huggingface_spaces/).